quire-api/quire-api/src/main/resources/description.md

 # Authentication

+> For full setup instructions, see our [Complete Setup Guide](https://quire.io/blog/p/Create-Your-Quire-App-with-Quire-API.html) on the Quire blog.

 ## OAuth v2.0

 Quire uses <a href="https://tools.ietf.org/html/rfc6749">OAuth v2.0</a> to authenticate your app to access the Quire REST API on behalf of users without getting their password.